 The belief that “change is possible”, has its roots in mid-20th century psychology and psychiatry.
 Meanwhile the charismatic movement in the early 60’s, followed closely by the revival known as the Jesus Movement/Revolution was giving Christianity its greatest shake up since the reformation.
 American evangelicalism was alive, vibrant and growing.

 Whereas the UK had previously been an influencer of global Protestantism and evangelical thought, that progressively shifted to the US.
 Globally, Evangelicals, Charismatics and Pentecostals looked to the US for answers and leadership.
 Even before the ex-gay movement became visible books like David Wilkerson’s “The Cross and the Switchblade” (1962) were shaping the minds of fervent Christians around the world about homosexuality.
-Wilkerson’s book, published in 1962, became a best-seller and sold over sixteen million copies and was translated into thirty languages.
+Wilkerson’s book, published in 1962, became a best-seller and sold over sixteen million copies and was translated into thirty languages and established Wilkerson as the authority on youth, drugs, gangs and homosexuality.
 The 1970 film of the same name, staring Pat Boone, is reported to be one of the most viewed films in the world and is credited with drawing millions to Christ.
 All these things were laying the foundation and framework for the ex-gay message to mushroom and spread.
 And mushroom it did.

-When mental health professionals dropped the baton of healing homosexuals it gave greater impetus to the streams of Christianity that believed homosexuality was not only a sickness but a sin…….an abomination.
-Armed with a gospel of forgiveness and belief in the supernatural power of God they believed they could achieve what man had failed to do.
+When mental health professionals no longer believed homosexuality was a sickness needing healing, it gave greater impetus to the streams of Christianity that believed homosexuality was not only a sickness but a sin…….an abomination.
+Armed with a gospel of forgiveness and belief in the supernatural power of God they believed “What is impossible with man is possible with God.”
+Luke 18:27

 In this work, the author sifts through the maze of politics, personalities, programs, misinformation and media frenzies.
 It’s an intriguing, well researched and personal journey we are taken on.
-We see the foundations of the “change is possible” philosophy, the variety of religious movements and cultures that fed it, how it was high-jacked by the religious right for political and financial gain only to be dumped in the end.
+We see the foundations of the “change is possible” philosophy, the variety of religious movements and cultures that fed it, how it was high-jacked by the religious right for political and financial gain.

-Over the forty years Exodus, unknowingly, was actually creating the people who would bring it down in the end.
+Over forty years, Exodus International, unknowingly, was actually creating the people who would bring it down in the end.
 As 2013 unfolded, behind the scenes, the pieces that would bring about its ultimate demise were being put in place.
-The final result was an apology to the LGBT community from the president of Exodus and a public announcement the organisation which had gained global recognition, was closing its doors.
+The final result was an apology to the LGBT community from the president of Exodus and a public announcement the organisation which had gained global recognition as the ex-gay/reparative/conversion therapy authority, was closing its doors.

 In various US states and parts of the western world all forms of gay conversion therapy are now being legislated against.